Distilling LLM Prior to Flow Model for Generalizable Agent's Imagination in Object Goal Navigation: Experimental setup and implementation details

 Unlike semantic maps, whose memory usage is fixed by tensor grid dimensions, point cloud memory consumption varies significantly across scenes and episodes, depending on how much of the environment has been explored.
 As a result, a scene-independent comparison is difficult.
 In practice, we observed that running 6 parallel threads on a 24GB NVIDIA RTX 3090 consumes approximately 22GB of memory.
 For comparison, PONI \citep{PONI} reports around 20GB under similar settings, indicating our approach adds roughly 350MB per thread.

 Time cost also varies across scenes and depends on the agent’s waypoint update frequency.
 Since GOAL is only invoked when the agent is either close to or far from the previous target, inference is sparse and input-dependent.
 Empirically, running 6 threads in parallel yields an average FPS between 1.2 and 1.8, while PONI ranges from 1.5 to 3.5.
-Despite this, we consider the trade-off worthwhile, as our method achieves over 30
+Despite this, we consider the trade-off worthwhile, as our method achieves over 30\% improvement in success rate (SR), the primary metric of interest.